Agent

 • Repositories — Which repos the automation targets

-• Model — Agent model tier (Max, Mid, Fast, or Auto)
+• Model — Agent model tier (Max, Mid, Fast)

 • Triggers — When the automation should run